Wrike Alternatives: Comparing the Top Competitors in Project Management

 Estimates

-Let your client know what they can expect by sending them an estimate directly through Rodeo.
-Once you build your budget in our software, it can be formatted as an estimate and sent to your client directly without using a third-party tool.
+Let your client know what they can expect by sending them an estimate directly through Rodeo Drive.
+Once you build your budget in our software, it can be formatted as an estimate and sent to your client directly.

 You will also retain full control over what gets shown on a client estimate.
 For example, if you don't want your client to see the hourly rate of your team members, you can easily hide that information.
 Additionally, estimates are fully customizable, meaning you can personalize them with your company's layout, branding, and terms and conditions.